Blackwater River State Park

 GPS Navigational Issues

-Due to the inaccuracy of some GPS/Navigation Systems, please double check your route to the park or call the park office for turn by turn directions.
-850-983-5363 or 850-712-0193.
+Due to the inaccuracy of some GPS/navigation systems, please double check your route to the park or call the park office for turn by turn directions at 850-983-5363 or 850-712-0193.

 Welcome to Blackwater River State Park

 Blackwater River boasts an incredible array of activities for the outdoor enthusiast, many centered around the park’s namesake waterway.

 Despite its name—Blackwater, or the original Oka-lusa (water black) in the Muscogee language—the Blackwater River is normally a transparent golden-brown when seen against the white sandbars.
 Most of the stream flows through undeveloped lands of the Blackwater State Forest and Blackwater River State Park, core areas of the largest contiguous longleaf pine/wiregrass ecosystem left in the world, one described as being rarer than a tropical rainforest.
 Water seeping from this forest is as pure as they come, merely tinted with tannins from leaves and roots of shoreline vegetation.
 Canoeing, kayaking, camping and picnicking are popular activities in the park along with strolling through the park’s forested nature trails.